goldmansachs/obevo/obevo-site/src/site/markdown/db-project-structure.md

 and apply the appropriate insert/update/delete)

-Note that there is reverse-engineering available to make this easy to onboard for existing projects (see below)
+Note that there is reverse-engineering available to make this easy to onboard for existing projects (see the [existing-onboarding-guide](Onboarding Guide) for more details).

+#### Note: Primary Key requirement
-A specific requirement - the table must have a primary key or unique index defined, whether physically on the table, or configured in code.
+To manage a table as static data in Obevo, a unique key must be defined, whether physically on the table, or configured in code.

-Specifically:
+Specifically, either as:

--   Define a primary key or unique index if one doesn't exist already (it would be bad practice not to have it)
+- (Preferred) An explicit primary key or unique index if one doesn't exist already (this is a good practice to do anyway)
--   Or define a metadata attribute as follows:
+- Or defining a metadata attribute as follows, in case you cannot physically define the constraint

 ```
 //// METADATA primaryKeys="field1,field2"